M-arcus/cloudron-docs/knowledgebase/docs/hosting-provider.md

-# Hosting Provider Edition
+# Hosting Edition

 ## About

-Cloudron Hosting Provider Edition is targeted at Cloud service providers and Web hosting providers who would like to offer Cloudron for their customers.
-With the Cloudron Hosting Provider Edition, customer can effortlessly install and run app like Wordpress, Nextcloud, GitLab and OpenVPN.
-Cloudron takes care of keeping these apps up-to-date while the service provider takes care of the server management.
+Cloudron Hosting Edition is targeted at Cloud service providers and Web hosting providers who would like to offer Cloudron for their customers.
+With the Cloudron Hosting Edition, Cloud service providers can offer Cloudron to their customers to effortlessly install and run app like Wordpress, Nextcloud, GitLab and OpenVPN.

+## Deployment model

+Cloudron can be deployed in a dedicated server, virtual private server or a virtual machine.
+Each Cloudron installation is designed to be single tenant - a separate install for each customer.
+Domains, Apps and Users added in a single Cloudron installation are expected to be of the same customer/team/organization.

+**Cloudron is not designed for shared web hosting style setups** where you can create a single Cloudron installation and add multiple customers as users in the same installation.

-## Features
+## Cloudron Editions

-The Hosting Provider Edition functions similar to the standard Cloudron but includes the following features:

-* Each of your customers have a separate Cloudron installation.
-This way a service provider can individually provision servers with the necessary CPU/RAM/Disk resources based on customer requirements.
+Cloudron comes in 2 flavors - The `Server Edition` and the `Hosting Edition`.

+### Server Edition

+The `Server Edition` can be installed using the standard [install script](/get.html).
+Once installation is complete, you can snapshot the server and can provide it to your customers.
+Customers can then create a server from the snapshot and complete the installation.

+### Hosting Edition

+In addition to all features of the `Server Edition`, the `Hosting Edition` adds the following:

+* **Bulk licensing and automatic subscription** - With this, you can pre-provision cloudron installations with a license.
+This way, your customers do not have to setup a billing account us.
+Instead, you will charged based on our pricing agreement.
+  Bulk licenses have access to all apps in the [App Store](/appstore.html).

-* Each Cloudron can optionally be pre-setup with a domain name like `customer.hostingprovider.com`.
-When customers install apps, they get installed into `<app>.customer.hostingprovider.com`.
+* **Pre-setup domain and backup configuration** - Each Cloudron can be pre-setup with a domain name like `customer.hostingprovider.com`.

-* Automatic backups can be pre-configured to a location outside the Cloudron (Ceph, S3 etc).
+  Each Cloudron can be pre-configured to backup to a location outside the Cloudron (Ceph, S3 etc).
-  This provides an user experience close to managed hosting.
+  This automation provides an user experience close to managed hosting.

-* Customer can add any number of custom domains of their own.

-* Access to the server itself is locked down.
-Customers can only access the Cloudron web interface.
-  Cloudron is designed so that customers never require SSH access.

-* Access to all apps in the [Cloudron Appstore](/appstore.html).

-* Automatic subscription - Your customers do not need to setup a subscription (credit card) with us Instead, you setup a billing account with us and you will charged based on our pricing agreement.
-  Cloudrons are automatically subscribed to a plan that allows them to install any app they want.
+* **Whitelabeling and customization** - It's possible to white label the UI with your branding and customize some pages like the Support page.

 ## Installation

-* Please reach out to [sales@cloudron.io](mailto:sales@cloudron.io) to get a license.
+* Please reach out to [sales@cloudron.io](mailto:sales@cloudron.io) to get a trial license.

 * Start with a fresh Ubuntu 18.04 64-bit server and run the following commands: